LightAndy1/NoNN/README.md

 ## Support 💬

-For any questions or issues, please feel free to [contact our support team](mailto:andy.197197@yahoo.com) or visit our [FAQ page](https://www.nonn-website.com/faq).
+For any questions or issues, please feel free to contact our support team: andy.197197@yahoo.com.

 ## Contribute 🤝